PTE for Beginners 2025 PTE Exam Format & Pattern

 PTE for Beginners: 2025 PTE Exam Format, Pattern & Tips (for each question)

-So, you’ve decided to take the PTE Academic exam.
+So, you’ve decided to take the PTE Academic exam (Pearson Test of English).
 It’s a smart choice for your migration or university goals in Australia, New Zealand or your studies.
-But if you’re new to the test, looking at the 20 different question types can feel overwhelming.
+But if you’re new to the test, looking at the 22 different PTE question types can feel overwhelming.

 We’re going to break down the entire 2-hour PTE exam, but we won’t just list the questions.
 For each task, we’ll give you a simple explanation, tell you the common “Beginner’s Trap” to avoid, and provide an “Expert Strategy” based on the methods we teach our successful PTE students every day.